Supporting e-commerce expansion.

 Enhanced customer journeys with Adobe Commerce

-With a solid foundation to start from, regional teams spend more time optimising local marketing and content, from writing engaging copy to creating intriguing offers based on the latest market trends.
+With a solid foundation to start from, regional teams spend more time optimizing local marketing and content, from writing engaging copy to creating intriguing offers based on the latest market trends.
 Adobe Commerce is intuitive enough to use that content creators don’t have to wait for support from developers or IT teams.
 The result is greater agility and faster updates, leading to better customer experiences.

 “We’ve seen a 50% increase in conversion rates after switching to Adobe Commerce, indicating that we’re improving customer shopping experiences,” says Ganesan.
 “We also increased revenue by 25% after migrating the US and European regions to Adobe Commerce.
 Establishing a better e-commerce platform helped Wacom service our customers during the pandemic.”

 One of the biggest benefits of Adobe Commerce is how it easily integrates with all systems to keep the e-commerce site running smoothly.
-Merkle worked with Wacom to add integrations with numerous third-party systems, including SAP ERP, Microsoft Dynamics and IBM Watson.
+Merkle worked with Wacom to add integrations with numerous third-party systems, including SAP ERP, Microsoft Dynamics, and IBM Watson.
 Integrations can be adjusted depending on the region, connecting to different payment gateways or ERP systems for regional sites.
-Integrations with third-party translation services streamline the localisation process so that more customers can shop in their native languages.
+Integrations with third-party translation services streamline the localization process so that more customers can shop in their native languages.